 Kansas school districts that own their own fleets and are located within either the Kansas City or the Wichita metropolitan areas are invited to apply for this grant round.
 The request for proposals and application documents are located below.

 If you have questions about the grant, please submit them by e-mail to Joyce Barrett.
 Questions and their answers will be posted on the Frequently Asked Questions page on the website.
 The page will be updated frequently, and there are currently some questions and answers you might find beneficial.

 More information about the Kansas Clean Diesel Program

 Why diesel emissions reduction programs?

-Diesel Emissions Reduction Act State Funding Program in Kansas.
-The Kansas Department of Health and Environment (KDHE) receives EPA funds, then solicits applications from Kansas diesel equipment and vehicle owners.
-KDHE evaluates the proposals and distributes money directly to the companies whose emissions reductions projects have been selected.
+The State Grant Program: EPA gives funds to KDHE, and KDHE then solicits applications from Kansas diesel equipment and vehicle owners.
+KDHE evaluates the proposals and distributes funding directly to the entities whose emissions reductions projects have been selected.
 The current new grant round for school districts is part of this type of state funding program.